NYUCCL/smile/docs/steps.md

-# :ladder: Stepping Views
+# :ladder: Stepping Through Trials

-Many experiments are organized into a series of repeated events called "trials".
-Trials are different than [Views](/views) because they often repeat the same basic structure many times.
-Smile provides several features for organizing and managing trials or other sequenced elements _within_ a View (the [Timeline](/timeline) is used to sequence across Views).
+For some conditions in your experiment, you may want to repeat several trials of the same event.
+Smile provides a trial stepper for organizing and managing sequenced events _within_ a View.
+This way, you can avoid repeating a [View](/views) multiple times in your [timeline](/timeline).

 <img src="/images/steps.png" width="600" alt="steps example" style="margin: auto;">